Scalable Dynamic Distributed Constraint Optimization with Metareasoning and Application to Continual Satellite Operations: Introduction

+Our work extends DDCOPs to model and solve continual optimization problems in which optimization and execution overlap, resources persist across time, and computation itself incurs non-negligible cost.
+We develop new formulations, algorithms, and theoretical frameworks that enable scalable dynamic distributed optimization while explicitly reasoning about the cost of replanning.
+We evaluate these methods on the challenging real-world problem of large-scale satellite constellation scheduling.

+We first introduce the \textit{dynamic multi-satellite constellation observation scheduling problem (DCOSP)}, an execution-aware extension of DDCOPs, that builds on the \textit{static} model introduced for satellite scheduling in prior work~\citep{zilberstein2025decentralized}.
+Unlike standard DDCOPs, DCOSP explicitly models overlapping scheduling and execution horizons through a novel optimality condition based on completed rather than scheduled tasks.

+We then introduce a general framework for metareasoning in DDCOPs.
+Rather than assuming that agents should recompute solutions every time the environment changes, our framework enables agents to reason about when replanning is worthwhile by explicitly modeling the trade-off between solution quality and computational cost.
+We formalize an ideal value of replanning and develop a practical decentralized metareasoning heuristic.

+Finally, we present \textit{dynamic incremental neighborhood stochastic search (D-NSS)}, an efficient decomposition-based algorithm for DDCOPs.
+D-NSS extends the \textit{neighborhood stochastic search (NSS)} algorithm to the dynamic setting.
+NSS achieves efficiency by decomposing the global problem into smaller sub-problems.
+D-NSS builds upon this foundation, repairing previous solutions to efficiently manage problem dynamics.
+To benchmark our online solutions, we also develop an omniscient algorithm to compute optimal solutions to DCOSP by reducing it to a DCOP using hindsight knowledge.

-We evaluate the effectiveness of the approaches on large-scale real-world scenarios as well as analyze the challenges of deploying existing DDCOP solutions to this problem.
-DCOSP and D-NSS will be leveraged in the largest in-space demonstration of multi-agent AI to date, beginning in 2026.
-The NASA FAME demonstration involves over 60 participating spacecraft that will dynamically coordinate to observe Earth phenomena \cite{fame-spaceops-2025}.
+We evaluate our methods on real-world large-scale satellite scheduling scenarios containing hundreds of agents and millions of decision variables.
+Our methods compute high-quality solutions while substantially reducing computation time and communication compared to representative DDCOP baselines.
+Notably, DCOSP and D-NSS will be leveraged in the largest in-space demonstration of multi-agent AI to date.
+The NASA FAME mission involves over 60 participating spacecraft that will dynamically coordinate actions to observe Earth phenomena \citep{fame-spaceops-2025}.

-\section{Related Work}
+A preliminary version of this work also appears as an extended abstract in the International Conference on Autonomous Agents and Multiagent Systems \citep{Zilberstein26:Large}.

+\subsection{Related work}